nvanjali979/fcs-interview-code-assignment-main/case-study/CASE_STUDY.md

 **Questions you may have and considerations:**

 **Challenges:**
-Some costs (labor, inventory) are easy to link to a specific Warehouse or Store.
-Others (transportation, utilities) are shared and need a fair split rule — for example, by order volume or floor space.
+Some costs like labor, inventory etc are easy to link to a specific Warehouse or Store.
+Others like transportation, utilities etc are shared and need a fair split rule — for example, by order volume or floor space.
 Choosing the wrong split method gives misleading cost reports.

 **Key questions to clarify first:**